-As we execute, we must be able to see the marketing math, and how it links back to the market impact and the performance result.
+As we execute, the best marketers must be able to see the creativity and the marketing math at the same time.
+And, I’m not talking about likes, views or clicks.
+I’m talking about the marketing math that links back to the market impact and the performance result.
 There is marketing math connected to the strategy and the execution.
 Challenge yourself to see the math pathway to your brand’s success.

 As marketers must sort through the strategic possibilities, the best marketers are able to narrow in on choices that will have the most significant market impact.
 A smart strategy turns an early breakthrough win into a shift in momentum, positional power, or tipping point where you begin to achieve more in the marketplace than the resources you put in.

-Many underestimate the need for an early win.
+Many marketers underestimate the need for an early win

 I see this as a crucial breakthrough point where you start to look at a small shift in momentum towards your vision.
 While there will always be doubters to every strategy, the results of the early win provide compelling proof to show everyone the plan will work.
 You can change the minds of the doubters—or at least keep them quiet—so everyone can stay focused on the breakthrough point.